What is Christmas Like at a Care Home?

 Animal Therapy

-According to UCLA, Animal Assisted Therapy (AAT) has multiple benefits for older peoples' mental health and physical health.
+According to UCLA, Animal Assisted Therapy (AAT) has multiple benefits for older people's mental and physical health.
 They say that "The simple act of petting animals releases an automatic relaxation response."
-Many care homes welcome AAT, including Woodspring House in Falkenham, Norfolk.
-According to the BBC, they recently had a visit from Jack the Shetland pony and his handler Ali Stearn who have been visiting care homes "to bring festive joy to residents and raise money for dementia charities." (see video below).
-If you would like to find out how emotional support dog's can be trained to support care home residents, check out betterpet's fully accessible guide.
+Many care homes welcome AAT, including Woodspring House in Fakenham, Norfolk.
+According to the BBC, they recently had a visit from Jack the Shetland pony and his handler Ali Stearn, who have been visiting care homes "to bring festive joy to residents and raise money for dementia charities." (see video below).
+If you would like to find out how emotional support dogs can be trained to support care home residents, check out BetterPet's fully accessible guide.

 Example of Christmas Day at a Care Home: